matthewcaren/aurras/README.md

 sw8: Audio delayed by one second\
 sw10-sw15: Delay amount (number of 24kHz cycles)

-The 7-segment display shows the samples being sent to the speaker in real-time.
+The 7-segment display shows the numerical values of the samples being sent to the speaker in real-time.